-Ladakh is located on the highest plateau of the Indian state of Jammu and Kashmir, which has its altitude scaled at 3000m (9800ft).
+Ladakh is the northernmost region of India which has its altitude scaled at 3000m (9800ft).
 It is located at the point where the Himalayan and Karakoram mountain ranges meet along the upper Indus River valley.
 Primarily Buddhist, the region is famous for its dramatic vistas of high mountain deserts, ancient monasteries and stark landscape populated by explosions of greenery made possible through ingenious irrigation channels.

 The capital Leh is a thriving and bustling town where tourists from across India and the world over visit every year mostly between the months of June and September.